Visit the heart of Maine for an

 Maine200 Innovation Expo Presented by Central Maine Power: Saturday, Nov.
 20, 2021, Portland

-Visit for updates and details about all programs and events as planning continues into 2021.
-The website also features videos, history links, school curriculum and other resources for those seeking to reflect on Maine’s bicentennial at any time, as well as commemorative merchandise.
+New event dates will be posted to the www.Maine200.org calendar as planning continues into 2021.
+The website also features videos, history links, school curriculum and other resources for those seeking to reflect on Maine’s bicentennial at any time.